Sabalenka into fourth straight Australian Open final and facing Rybakina again

 “Definitely very, very happy with the two weeks here and in New Zealand, as well, winning,” she said.
 “Gutted to not make it through tonight but it’s very difficult when you’re playing the world No. 1, who is really on fire.”

-Svitolina was playing her fourth semifinal at a major — 2019 and 2023 at Wimbledon and the 2019 U.S. Open — but again wasn't able to go to the championship match.

-“It was really complicated for me today,” she said, “but, yeah, I just want to take positives from the past weeks, the beginning of the year, and just carry them through for the season.”
+“It was really complicated for me today,” she added, “but, yeah, I just want to take positives from the past weeks and just carry them through for the season.”

 AP tennis: https://apnews.com/hub/tennis